From Filthy Tongue of Gods and Griots

-From Filthy Tongue of Gods and Griots is the second album by dälek, released in 2002.
+From Filthy Tongue of Gods and Griots is the second album by Dälek, released in 2002.
 The instrumentation of the album includes vocals and turntables as well as guitar, both electric and acoustic, drums, bass, and keyboards provided by various musical artists.

-Pitchfork Media ranked it the 49th-best record of 2002.
+Pitchfork ranked it the 49th-best record of 2002.
 The Italian magazine Blow Up also rated it the 9th best album of 2002.